All About Lavender: The Herb of the Month for April 2016

 Lavender is the herb of herbs with many valuable uses as a medicine, kitchen ingredient, and skin care addition.
-Learn more about lavender, get your monthly printable herb card, and enter to win a lavender herbal set from Mountain Rose herbs in this post!
+Learn more about lavender with this herbal monograph.

 Though I grow many herbs in my garden at home, lavender is one I have struggled to keep alive.
 Apparently it likes lighter, well-drained soil, and I have repeatedly planted it in heavier clay.
 Then it dies.